-She has bounced through the defeat so well that he could find no reason not to press on to Saturday's Group 1 race, especially with the prospect of a firmer track.
+Co-trainer Peter Snowden believed the filly had genuine excuses when she was well beaten at her final lead-up run at Rosehill and had bounced through the defeat so well, he could find no reason not to press on to Saturday's Group 1 race, especially with the prospect of a firmer track.

-"She had 59.5 kgs on her back, she was a three-year-old filly against the older horses and she was totally out graded, but it was a run I wanted her to have," Snowden said.
+"She had 59-1/2 (kilos) on her back, she was a three-year-old filly against the older horses and she was totally outgraded, but it was a run I wanted her to have," Snowden said.

 "I wanted to see more than that, but it was a really, really heavy track.

-"I had an open mind about whether I would take her up to Brisbane after that, but she has done so well since, her work was great on Saturday morning and there were no signs there to say not to go, or that she is tired or has gone off.
+"I had an open mind about whether I would take her up (to Brisbane) after that, but she has done so well since, her work was great this (Saturday) morning and there were no signs there to say not to go, or that she is tired or has gone off.

 "As long as she works as well again on Tuesday, she will take her place there."